 2 Are You Eligible?

 Preservation Sustained Support is available for King County-based non-profit organizations and municipalities.
-We award these funds based on an organization’s overall mission and accomplishments—this grant is not project-based.
+We award these funds based on an organization’s overall mission and activities—this grant is not project-based.

-- Nonprofit organizations and public development authorities with a two-year minimum operating history of preserving one or more historic properties; providing assistance or advocacy to support the preservation of historic properties, or conducting programs that interpret the built environment for the citizens of King County.
+- Nonprofit organizations and public development authorities with a two-year minimum operating history of preserving one or more historic properties, providing assistance or advocacy to support the preservation of historic properties, or conducting programs that interpret the built environment of King County.